open-portfolio/AllocData/README.md

 }
 ```

-## Applications using AllocData
+## See Also

+Swift open-source libraries (by the same author):

-* [FINporter](https://github.com/openalloc/FINporter)  - a library and command-line tool to transform various specialized formats to the standardized schema of AllocData
+* [FINporter](https://github.com/openalloc/FINporter) - library and command-line tool to transform various specialized finance-related formats to the standardized schema of AllocData
+* [SwiftCompactor](https://github.com/openalloc/SwiftCompactor) - formatters for the concise display of Numbers, Currency, and Time Intervals
+* [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - A tool for calculating portfolio performance using the Modified Dietz method
+* [SwiftRegressor](https://github.com/openalloc/SwiftRegressor) - a linear regression tool that’s flexible and easy to use
+* [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use

+And commercial apps using this library (by the same author):

 * [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) - portfolio rebalancing tool for macOS
 * [FlowWorth](https://flowallocator.app/FlowWorth/index.html) - a new portfolio performance and valuation tracking tool for macOS

 ## License